schaecsn/ARD-mediathek-cli/README.md

 ## Prerequisites

-bash (for autocompletion), lynx (for downloading broadcast titles), youtube-dl (for downloading video streams), ffplay (for displaying video streams).
+bash (for autocompletion), lynx (for downloading broadcast titles), mpv (for displaying video streams).

+commit 673c93a5e80307a3bcf8ad5105425cb61760864b was the last commit requiring youtube-dl and ffplay.
+They have been now replaced with mpv.

 ## Installation